josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/🎶_chant_restrictions_as_metadata_control.md

 # 🎶 Chant Restrictions as Metadata Control
 **First created:** 2025-10-14 | **Last updated:** 2025-10-14
-*Rhetorical elasticity and moral inversion in UK protest policing*
+*Rhetorical elasticity and moral inversion in UK protest policing.*

 ---

-## 🧭 Orientation
+## 🛰️ Orientation
 When UK ministers or police spokespeople invoke *“other powers,”* they name the unspoken: **discretionary containment**.
 The phrase marks the hinge where democratic procedure liquefies into moral policing.
 It’s what allows a state to promise freedom of speech while pre-authorising its own exceptions.

 ---

-## 🧩 Key Features
+## ✨ Key Features
 - **Elastic zone** — vague enough to absorb any behaviour deemed inconvenient.
 - **Slippery-slope actualised** — critical-thinking cliché becomes operational policy.
 - **Racialised discretion** — Arabic language and Muslim identity coded as risk vectors.